Overview

 With the foundation in place, I built 35 components covering every layer of the product.

-Form controls were the most complex and the most critical.
-Text inputs, checkboxes, radio buttons, switches, sliders, and file uploaders all needed to work across sizes, states, and color variants while staying accessible.
-These are the components that quietly break most design systems because they're unglamorous to document.
-I documented all of them, including error states, disabled states, hover behavior, and helper text patterns.
+Form controls were complex and critical, including text inputs, checkboxes, radio buttons, switches, sliders, and file uploaders.
+They worked across sizes, states, and colors while staying accessible.
+I documented error, disabled, hover, and helper text patterns.

-Navigation components covered the full product surface: app bar with responsive desktop and mobile variants, bottom navigation for the mobile app, breadcrumbs, tabs, pagination, and drawer.
-Each was designed to work within the BenefitHub brand while being flexible enough to support the range of pages and contexts across the product.
+Navigation components covered the product: app bar with desktop and mobile variants, bottom navigation for mobile, breadcrumbs, tabs, pagination, and drawer.
+Each fit the BenefitHub brand and supported various pages.

-Feedback and overlay components included alerts with the full semantic color set and countdown functionality, snackbars in light and dark variants, dialogs across four sizes, tooltips with nine directional arrow variants, and a tooltip stepper for onboarding flows.
-These weren't generic UI patterns.
-They were designed around how BenefitHub actually communicates with users.
+Feedback and overlay components included alerts with semantic colors and countdowns, snackbars in light and dark, dialogs in four sizes, tooltips with nine arrow variants, and a tooltip stepper for onboarding.

-Data display components covered cards, tables with sorting and selection states, lists with four levels of nesting and multiple content configurations, and chips across every semantic color with avatar, icon, and removable variants.
+Data display components covered cards, tables with sorting and selection, lists with nesting and content variations, and chips in semantic colors with avatar, icon, and removable variants.

-Brand components included the logo in full color and monochrome variants.
-Brand consistency inside the product matters, and having the logo documented gave engineers a single source of truth.
+Brand components included the logo in full color and monochrome, ensuring brand consistency and a single source of truth for engineers.

-Product-specific components were where the system connected directly to the BenefitHub product mechanic.
-The copy button handles discount code display and copying, with states for rest, hover, copied, and disabled.
-It exists because applying offers is the core action in the product.
-The tooltip stepper with Previous and Next navigation was built for feature discovery and onboarding flows specific to the platform.
-Neither of these existed anywhere before I built them.
+Product-specific components connected to BenefitHub mechanics.
+The copy button handles discount code display and copying with rest, hover, copied, and disabled states.
+The tooltip stepper with Previous and Next navigation supports feature discovery and onboarding.

 Button System